aleksiosdev/TableKit/README.md

 # License

 TableKit is available under the MIT license.
-See LICENSE for details.
+See [license](LICENSE) for details.